benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q181.png)

-_**Q164:** Any dragon that the number of times dragons he froze have frozen dragons (cumulatively) - is equal to the number of times dragons he fired at have fired at dragons (cumulatively)_
+_**Q164:** Any dragon that the number of times dragons it froze have frozen dragons (cumulatively) - is equal to the number of times dragons it fired at have fired at dragons (cumulatively)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q164.png)